Rosalinda Baldoz

 Rosalinda Dimapilis-Baldoz is a Filipina lawyer, civil servant, and labor arbiter.
 She served as Secretary of the Department of Labor and Employment (DOLE) of the Philippines under the administration of President Benigno Aquino III.

 Profile

 Baldoz was a practicing lawyer before she joined the Department of Labor and Employment.
-She is a consistent scholar from elementary up to her tertiary and post-graduate education, holds bachelor's degrees in Arts & Science and Law, and a master's degree in National Security Administration.
+She has been a consistent scholar from elementary up to her tertiary and post-graduate education, holds bachelor's degrees in Arts & Science and Law, and a master's degree in National Security Administration.
 She is a commissioned officer with the rank of lieutenant colonel in the Reserve Force, Philippine Army, Armed Forces of the Philippines.

-She had received two scholarships grants in industrial relations: a Colombo Plan scholarship in Australia and a US Agency for International Development (USAID) scholarship at Cornell University in Ithaca, New York.
+She had received two scholarship grants in industrial relations: a Colombo Plan scholarship in Australia and a US Agency for International Development (USAID) scholarship at Cornell University in Ithaca, New York.
 She holds the designation of Career Executive Service Officer I (CESO I), the highest career executive service rank in the Philippines.